ProPra16/programmierpraktikum-abschlussprojekt-xxxmathxxx/readme.md

 ###How to generate javadoc###

-Navigate to docs, then run "sh generateJavaDoc.sh"
+Navigate to the docs folder with `cd docs`.
+Then execute the following command: `sh generateJavaDoc.sh`
 ###How to generate a class-diagram as .pdf###

-Navigate to docs, then run "sh generateClassDiagram.sh"
+Navigate to the docs folder with `cd docs`.
+Then execute the following command: `sh generateClassDiagram.sh`

 ##How to use our software##